 Is the SIM 2 max forgiving?

 The TaylorMade SIM 2 Max is VERY forgiving in my opinion.
 The added rear/bottom weight to the center of gravity allows for a better distance and accuracy dispersion on mishits.
 The loft options are a little bit higher as well, allowing for a more consistent trajectory.
-If you want to see out more options, check out our 2022 most forgiving driver list.
+If you want to seek out more options, check out our most forgiving driver list for 2023.

 Are the SIM 2 Drivers Adjustable?